Nantes

 Carnac

-Of the many sights to see in Brittany, perhaps the most famous (and mysterious) of all are the megalithic standing stones at Carnac.
-The prehistoric site is centred around three clusters of stones, or menhirs as they're also known, not far from the small town of Carnac.
-We began our visit at the largest of...
-Continue Reading →
+Of the many sights to see in Brittany, perhaps the most famous and mysterious of all are the three clusters of megalithic standing stones (menhirs) near the town of Carnac.

 Le Bono